Everything You Need to Know About Tom Arnold's Hunt for the Trump Tapes

 Q: What Tapes Is Tom Arnold Looking For?

-After the Access Hollywood tape came out people who had made appearances on Trump’s own shows – The Apprentice and the Miss Universe shows – came forth to attest that Trump had all but certainly said upsetting things on those two sets that the American people should know about.
-Then there are the rumours of a “pee pee tape” – a video made by Russian intelligence from 2013 reportedly showing Trump at a Ritz Carlton in Moscow watching two sex workers pee on a bed Barack and Michelle Obama supposedly slept in.
-That alleged video is at the centre of a whole host of theories about Trump being blackmailed by Russia, but its existence has never been proven.
+After the Access Hollywood tape came out people who had made appearances on Trump’s own shows—The Apprentice and the Miss Universe shows—came forth to attest that Trump had all but certainly said upsetting things on those two sets that the American people should know about.
+Then there’s the rumors of a “pee pee tape”—a video made by Russian intelligence from 2013 reportedly showing Trump at a Ritz Carlton in Moscow watching two prostitutes pee on a bed Barack and Michelle Obama supposedly slept in.
+That alleged video is at the center of a whole host of theories about Trump being blackmailed by Russia, but its existence has never been proven.

-There’s also a rumoured tape of Trump doing something bad in a Trump Tower elevator.
+There’s also a rumored elevator tape of Trump doing something bad in a Trump Tower elevator.

 Q: Why Are These Tapes Important?